I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_floppy_device_data.md

 The number of sectors per track.

-`Size`

-The floppy disk density size.

-`StepRateHeadUnloadTime`
+`ReadWriteGapLength`

+The read/write gap length, in bytes.

+`DataTransferLength`

+The data transfer length, in bytes, not including the synchronization field.

+`FormatGapLength`

+The format gap length, in bytes.

+`FormatFillCharacter`

+The format fill character.

+`HeadSettleTime`

-The step rate head unload time in milliseconds.
+The head settle time in milliseconds.

-`Version`

-The version number of this structure.
+`MotorSettleTime`

+The motor settle time in milliseconds.

+`MaximumTrackValue`

+The maximum track number on the media.
+Track numbers are zero-based values.

+`DataTransferRate`

+The value written to the Datarate register before accessing the media.

 ## Requirements